NotAShelf/wallpkgs/README.md

 been able to credit.
 Please let me know if you are one of those people.
 There is nothing I would like more than to properly associate you with your work.

+I thank the people over at https://github.com/aynp/dracula-wallpapers for the Dracula theme wallpapers!

 In addition, I extend my thanks to [@yunfachi](https://github.com/yunfachi) for the initial implementation of `toWallpkgs` found in the [library](./lib/default.nix)